valtimo-platform/valtimo-documentation/extending-valtimo/integrate-spring-bean-in-process.md

 }
 ```

-This method can then be called in camunda expressions
+This method can then be called in expressions:

 ![Configuration of bean expression in camunda modeller](img/camunda-config.png)

 Beans can be used in any BPMN activity that allow expressions as its implementation such as service or send tasks.
-Execution listeners on any activity type also have access to these beans.
+Execution listeners on any activity type have access to these beans as well.